Wreckage of small U.S. plane believed sunk in ocean, Jamaica says

 “We would have to assume that the debris sank because we didn’t find it at the surface,” Jamaica Coast Guard Commander Antonette Wemyss-Gorman said at a news conference on Saturday.

-The Jamaica Defense Force "conducted searches overnight and this morning in same location where they spotted an oil spill," she said.
+The Jamaica Defence Force "conducted searches overnight and this morning in same location where they spotted an oil spill," she said.

 The crash site is believed to be about 14 miles (22 km) north of the coastal town of Port Antonio.